 The researchers who conducted the study now want to expand their research by including more people with certain ailments to evaluate the impact Kalamata olives might have on their overall health and cholesterol levels.

 According to researchers, daily consumption of Kalamata olives helps reduce cardiovascular disease risks while improving the person’s lipid profile.

 Greek olive oil also has many health benefits

 The history of humanity’s use of the olive dates back to ancient history.
 In his work Origin des plantes cultivees, botanist Augustin Pyrame de Candole writes that our cultivation of the olive tree dates back to 4000 BC and that its origin is from the coasts of Asia Minor.

 Based on excavation discoveries in Knossos in 1951, archaeologist Panagiotis Anagnostopoulos claimed that the origin of the olive actually lies on the island of Crete.
 This theory is supported by the fact that the name given to the olive tree is Greek and was thus preserved in all languages.

 Ancient Greeks also used olive oil as part of their efforts to enjoy a healthy life and to promote longevity, and used it as a cosmetic for the skin and hair.
 Today, Greek olive oil is considered by most as the best in the world.

 Olive oil is also renowned for its health benefits, and it has even been shown that the substance can contribute to a longer, healthier life.
-Extra-virgin olive oil is rich in carotenoids and polyphenols, offering antioxidant and anti-inflammatory properties.
+Extra-virgin olive oil is rich in carotenoids and polyphenols, providing antioxidant and anti-inflammatory properties.